Connect the Dots: Knowledge Graph-Guided Crawler Attack on Retrieval-Augmented Generation Systems

 \textbf{2) History-aware De-duplication} To maximize the information yield of each query, we introduce a robust quality control gate powered by a history-aware resampling loop.
 Before being dispatched, each candidate query $q$ is compared against the historical query log $\mathcal{Q}_{\mathrm{hist}}$.
-If its similarity $\mathrm{sim}(q,\mathcal{Q}_{\mathrm{hist}})\!\ge\!\tau$, the generator triggers a resample operation, drawing a new anchor from the {Strategy Scheduler}’s Top-$K$ distribution and re-attempting the formulation, up to $M$ trials.
+If its similarity $\mathrm{sim}(q,\mathcal{Q}_{\mathrm{hist}})\!\ge\!\tau_{dup}$, the generator triggers a resample operation, drawing a new anchor from the {Strategy Scheduler}’s Top-$K$ distribution and re-attempting the formulation, up to $M$ trials.
 This mechanism is critical for avoiding diminishing returns.
-Furthermore, this loop provides an elegant convergence heuristic: if all $M$ trials yield duplicate queries, we declare that the system has reached global convergence.
+If all $M$ trials yield near-duplicate queries, we treat the current exploration as saturated. {As a practical fallback, an attacker can either restart a seeding step to diversify the query pool~\cite{wang2025silent,jiang2024rag}, or terminate early to avoid wasting the remaining query budget.}

-\textbf{3) Penalties and Feedback Loop.} Beyond producing a valid query, the generator's final role is to enable system-level learning.
-Critically, queries result in refusals, empty responses or identified as duplicates incur strategy-specific penalties.
-This penalty signal is fed back to the scheduler as a reduced payoff, directly influencing its subsequent {Empirical Payoff} score calculations and anchor selections.
-This feedback mechanism, which connects the outcome of the generator's action back to the high-level strategy, allows the system to learn from failed interactions and dynamically adapt its strategy over time.
+\textbf{3) Penalties and Feedback Loop.} We close the loop by feeding generation outcomes back into scheduling.
+When a query is refused, yields an empty answer, or is rejected as a duplicate, we apply a strategy-specific penalty to the corresponding payoff update so that such anchors become less likely to be selected in future rounds.
+This feedback lets the planner adapt away from unproductive regions and toward anchors that reliably produce new graph growth.